 The Current Plan also includes a match by our Company.
 The match is equal to 50% of the first 6% of contributions to the plan with a maximum match equivalent to 3% of base salary.
-Each annual match vests once the employee achieves three years of service; however, all employees' years of service were reset to zero as of January 1, 2005 for purposes of this match.
-For example, an employee who was hired on January 1, 1990 would be deemed to have zero years of service on January 1, 2005 for purposes of the Current Plan.
-If the employee participated in the Current Plan in 2005, 2006 and 2007, his Company match for the all three years would vest on January 1, 2008.
+The match for 2005, 2006 and 2007 has vested.
+The match for contributions made starting January 1, 2008 and future years will vest over three years on a cliff basis.
+For example, an employee who contributed to the Current Plan in 2008 received a match in early 2009 that will vest on January 1, 2011.
 The Company match, if vested, and earnings thereon, is paid out seven months after separation from service in either a lump sum or over a period of up to ten years, at the employee's election.
 The employee's contributions, and earnings thereon, are paid out upon separation from service or at a predetermined date and may be paid out in a lump sum or over a period of up to ten years.
 The match is subject to forfeiture if the participant leaves the Company and goes to work for a competitor.